Chery Arrizo 5 Plus: Arrizo GX

 Launched in 2018, the Chery Arrizo GX (codeproject M1D) was formerly known as the Chery Arrizo 6 during development phase, and was planned to be positioned between the Arrizo 5 and the Arrizo 7.
 Prices of the Arrizo GX ranges from 79,900 to 106,900 yuan.
 The introduction of the car took place at the 2018 Beijing Motor Show in April 2018 while sales in China started in October 2018.
 From 2019, it is also exported to the Middle East and Latin America where it is sold as the Chery Arrizo 6.

 The Arrizo GX is a compact sedan (C-Segment) which is positioned within the manufacturer's range between the compact Arrizo 5 and the mid-size Arrizo 7.
 It was developed based on the platform of the Arrizo 5 and share the same basic chassis and the same skeleton as the bodywork but has additional engines and an unprecedented exterior and interior design.

 Aesthetically, it was differentiated from the lower priced compact Arrizo 5 by introducing the updated design language with the muzzle characterized by the large black X-shaped grille that extends from the lights to the lower bumpers, the headlamps and the fog lights are LED, also the tailgate rear with a chronograph band that runs horizontally.
 The doors remained the same as in the Arrizo 5 but the chrome frames along the arch of the windows were changed.
 The drag coefficient has been reduced to 0.28.

 Interior

-The cockpit is completely new both in the dashboard skeleton and in the setting that eliminates almost all the buttons leaving only the essential one, the main controls are part of the new 7-inch infotainment system with touchscreen with integrated navigaton, 360 degree video camera, radio and 4G internet connectivity, Bluetooth, Wi-Fi, Apple CarPlay and Android Auto.
+The cockpit is completely new both in the dashboard skeleton and in the setting that eliminates almost all the buttons leaving only the essential one, the main controls are part of the new 7-inch infotainment system with touchscreen with integrated navigation, 360 degree video camera, radio and 4G internet connectivity, Bluetooth, Wi-Fi, Apple CarPlay and Android Auto.
 The climate controls are integrated into a second 8-inch LCD touchscreen.
-The instrumentation is mixed with two circular dials for speedometer and tachometer and in the middle a 9-inch LCD screen that can reproduce the navigator or other multimedia system functions such as the rearview camera.
+The instrumentation is mixed with two circular dials for speedometer and tachometer and in the middle a 9-inch LCD screen that can reproduce the navigator or other multimedia system functions such as the rear view camera.